mk-fg/reliable-discord-client-irc-daemon/README.md

     - [Discord user mentions and emojis]
     - [Quick edits/deletes for just-sent messages]
     - [@silent messages and other such flags]
-    - [Custom replacements/blocks in outgoing messages]
+    - [Custom replacements/blocks in incoming/outgoing IRC messages]
     - [Custom filtering for all received messages]
     - [Lookup discord IDs]
     - [Channel name disambiguation]